Quantum Unsupervised and Supervised Learning on Superconducting Processors: Quantum Support Vector Machine

-\textit{Quantum Support Vector Machine.---}Recently, an algorithm for supervised quantum learning was suggested in \cite{qsvm}.
+Recently, an algorithm for supervised quantum learning was suggested in \cite{qsvm}.
 This algorithm used a support vector machine concept on the IBMQ.
 The support vector machine algorithm attempts to find a separating hyperplane - informally, an $\textit{M}-1$ dimensional generalization of a line - in \textit{M}-dimensional \textit{feature space} (a higher dimensional vector space of nonlinearly transformed feature vectors) from which all of the data points in one class will lie on one side of the hyperplane, and all of the data points in the other class will lie on the other.
-Let us consider a dataset consisting of \textit{N} different feature vectors $\textbf{X}^{i} = (\textit{X}^{i}_{1}, \textit{X}^{i}_{2}, …, \textit{X}^{i}_{P})$.
-The problem boils down to the convex optimization problem of finding the factors $\alpha^{i}$ such that is a decision function acting on a datapoint $\textbf{X}$ whose sign correctly classifies it - namely, positive values of f(\textbf{X}) correspond to one classification for \textbf{X}, and negative values correspond to the other.
-See \cite{hastie_tibshirani_friedman_2004} for more information. $\textit{K}(\textbf{X}, \textbf{X}^{i})$ is a positive-definite \textit{kernel} function, equal to an inner product in some high dimensional vector space.
+Let us consider a dataset consisting of \textit{N} different feature vectors $\textbf{X}^{i} = (\textit{X}^{i}_{1}, \textit{X}^{i}_{2},\ldots, \textit{X}^{i}_{P})$.
+The problem boils down to the convex optimization problem of finding the factors $\alpha^{i}$ such that

+is a decision function acting on a datapoint $\textbf{X}$ whose sign correctly classifies it - namely, positive values of $f(\textbf{X})$ correspond to one classification for \textbf{X}, and negative values correspond to the other (see \cite{hastie_tibshirani_friedman_2004, stevens} for an explanation of $y^i$ and $b$).
+The $\textit{K}(\textbf{X}, \textbf{X}^{i})$ is a positive-definite \textit{kernel} function, equal to an inner product in a high dimensional vector space.

 Here, $\varphi$ is some non-linear transformation into a higher dimensional vector space.
 The power of the SVM stems from the fact that the kernel function can be calculated without explicitly calculating $\varphi$.
 Different kernels give rise to different decision boundaries, but many kernels are classically intractable.
 However, some can be more efficiently calculated on a quantum computer.

+To achieve a quantum SVM, one must encode the feature vectors $\textbf{X}^{i}$ into quantum states that can be manipulated to compute the desired kernel.
+According to \cite{qsvm}, define the unitary gate